Juninho (footballer, born May 1989): Muangthong United

 Juninho joined Muangthong United club at Thai Premier League but was then loaned out to Phuket FC at Thai Division 1 League in 2013.
 He made his debut in a 3–2 away victory against Sriracha F.C., and scored his first goal for the team against Krabi F.C. in a 2–2 home draw on 5 March 2013.
 Juninho went on to score 7 goals in his first season and made 18 appearances with Phuket FC before he joined TOT S.C. in Thai division 1 half season on loan.
 Juninho has completely finished 2013 season with 28 appearances and 11 goals and Thai Division 1 League.

 Selangor

 Juninho joined Malaysia Super League club, Selangor signing a two-year deal.

 International career

 Born in Brazil, Juninho played for Timor-Leste national football team between 2015 and 2016.

-On 19 January 2017, the Asian Football Confederation declared Juninho and eleven other Brazilian footballers ineligible to represent Timor Leste.
+On 19 January 2017, the Asian Football Confederation declared Juninho and eleven other Brazilian men's footballers ineligible to represent Timor Leste.